 It is sure that Quality Control plays a huge role in every process.
 However, the current situation only shows that QC is only circumstantial.

-In the future, data engagements at scale will be the main focus, requiring higher emphasis on quality control.
+In the future, data engagements at scale will be the main focus, requiring a higher emphasis on quality control.

 Under this circumstance, it is a must that you build your own teams of QC to exclusively handle the quality of the annotated datasets.
 They will not work the way the old QC staff did.
 On the contrary, these specialized experts can function without detailed guidelines and focus on spotting and fixing issues with large datasets.

 What about security?
-With the security, the QC team should follow stringent process of maintaining security of the annotation process.
+With the security, the QC team should follow a stringent process of maintaining security of the annotation process.
 This should be ensured throughout the whole project.